Court Programs at 4th District, Division 1

 Candidates for the extern program are selected from the top 20% of their class and must have completed first year law school coursework.
 Candidates with exceptional non-academic experience will also be considered.
 A minimum commitment of 20 hours per week is required.
 A total of 6 externs are usually chosen.

-Candidates must submit a cover letter, resume, official transcript, and writing sample by the specified deadline to:
+Candidates must submit a cover letter, resume, official transcript, and writing sample (email is accepted) by the specified deadline to:

 Court of Appeal, Fourth District, Division One